docs/svelte/01-introduction/01-overview.md # Svelte 5 Reference ## Overview Svelte is a compiler-based framework for building web UIs. It turns declarative components into optimized JavaScript. ```svelte ``` Components contain HTML, CSS, and JavaScript. Use with SvelteKit for full-stack apps. ## doc

 {image.caption}

-{/snippet} {#each images as image} {#if image.href} {@render figure(image)} {:else} {@render figure(image)} {/if} {/each} ``` Snippets can have parameters with default values and destructuring (no rest parameters). ## Scope Snippets can access outer scope values: ```svelte {#snippet hello(name)}
+{/snippet} {#each images as image} {#if image.href} {@render figure(image)} {:else} {@render figure(image)} {/if} {/each} ``` ## Snippet Scope Snippets can reference values from ` {#snippet hello(name)}

 hello {name}! {message}!

-{/snippet} {@render hello('alice')} {@render hello('bob')} ``` Snippets are visible to siblings and their children.
-They can reference themselves and other snippets: ```svelte {#snippet countdown(n)} {#if n > 0} {n}... {@render countdown(n - 1)} {:else} {@render blastoff()} {/if} {/snippet} {#snippet blastoff()} ๐Ÿš€ {/snippet} {@render countdown(10)} ``` ## Passing Snippets to Components ### Explicit Props ```svelte {#snippet header()} fruit qty price total {/snippet} {#snippet row(d)} {d.name} {d.qty} {d.price} {d.qty * d.price} {/snippet} ``` ### Implicit Props Snippets declared inside a component become props on the component: ```svelte
+{/snippet} {@render hello('alice')} {@render hello('bob')} ``` Snippets can reference themselves and each other: ```svelte {#snippet blastoff()} ๐Ÿš€ {/snippet} {#snippet countdown(n)} {#if n > 0} {n}... {@render countdown(n - 1)} {:else} {@render blastoff()} {/if} {/snippet} {@render countdown(10)} ``` ## Passing Snippets to Components ### Explicit Props ```svelte {#snippet header()} fruit qty price total {/snippet} {#snippet row(d)} {d.name} {d.qty} {d.price} {d.qty * d.price} {/snippet} ``` ### Implicit Props Snippets declared inside a component become props: ```svelte

 {#snippet header()} {/snippet} {#snippet row(d)} {/snippet}